ryanw/shapes/README.md

 ### Shape

 All shapes must extend from the `Shape` class.
-It is responsible for appling the transform matrix to the canvas before drawing.
+It is responsible for applying the transform matrix to the canvas before drawing.

 In a subclass you usually won't need to worry about how the shape is rotated or